Shaurya-S0603/SellerPilot/README.md

 # 🔒 Data Privacy

-RealNut Intelligence processes all uploaded reports locally.
+SellerPilot processes all uploaded reports locally.

 - No seller data is transmitted to third-party servers.
 - Uploaded reports are processed securely.